12 Steps for perfect SEO on page. Read how to rank a website on google.

 Before you publish a post always look back through it for opportunities to link to some of your previous posts.

-Link out from posts whenever appropriate – SEO On Page
+6 – Link out from posts whenever appropriate

-Link to related posts at the end of each post.
+7 – Link to related posts at the end of each post

 Many bloggers improve navigation by suggesting other similar posts that may interest readers.
 These links are usually automated by a plugin.
 There is a wide variety of WordPress plugins for this functionality, Related Entries is one of the most common.

 Sitemaps can be helpful for visitors if they aren’t able to find what they want, and it can help them to see everything that you have to offer on your blog.
-To create sitemap use this link
+Click here to create XML sitemap.

 I am referring to an actual sitemap that a human visitor would use, as opposed to an XML sitemap that is created for search engines.
 WordPress users can install the Sitemap Generator Plugin from Dagon Design to automate the process.